Degrees type: Master

 The median annual wage for management occupations was $98,560 in May 2015, which was the highest wage of all the major occupational groups.

 Upon completion of the program, graduates will be able to:

-- integrate the application of theories of management, human resource management, marketing, finance, and economics in complex business settings;
+- Integrate the application of theories of accounting, human resource management, marketing, information systems, and economics in complex business settings;

-- analyze ethical dilemmas in business situations and make decisions respecting the roles of ethics, laws, and personal integrity;
+- Analyze business dilemmas, respecting the roles of ethics, laws, and personal integrity;

 Broadcasting the Future

 Marin Granteed spoke to business students about her work with human resources at Verizon Wireless to give them a taste of the professional world.

 Collaboration leads to learning.
 That’s what Mountie students are experiencing through their work with the Alleghenies Ahead podcast.

 Michelle Kline takes her skills and dedication she learned at MAC and uses them to serve her local community!